Yarmouth Coach FAQ

 We are fortunate to live in a town with fabulous parents who are often nearby, so utilize them to provide assistance.
 Team Snap is always a great tool for sending out quick messages as well.

 Yes!
 We will provide a season-long curriculum with planned practice sessions well before the season begins.
 We will also have two preseason coaching clinics and we will share resources throughout the season.
-Coaches will also have access to a GPS coach to run practices a few times each season.
 Coaches are also welcomed to come and watch any of the high school training sessions to get some ideas for practice sessions.

-Yes, Colts Director of Coaching, Mike Hagerty & the hired GPS coach are both able to help.
+Yes, Colts Director of Coaching, Mike Hagerty is able to help.
 We also encourage coaches to reach out to other coaches in Colts for support, help, and ideas.

 None is required, though playing and coaching experience certainly makes coaching a Colts team much easier.
 Colts tries their best to provide resources, training, and coaching help for all of our coaches.
 Colts is also planning on making it mandatory (likely in 2018) for coaches to work to gain a minimal coaching license.